hawyar/nodejs-ts-starter/README.md

 ![Tests](https://github.com/hawyar/typescript-starter/actions/workflows/test.yml/badge.svg)

 > A minimal setup for Node.js with support for Typescipt.
-It is production-ready that comes with some sane defaults.
+Configured with some sane defaults.

 ## Quick Overview